adrynov/adrynov.github.io/Mobile Applications Development/README.md

 The project requirement was to use Ionic 3 so have that installed (current version of Ionic is 6).

+Run the Ionic app the usual way: `npm run start`

 If the message "Type 'ModuleWithProviders' is not generic" appears, reinstall Ionic Storage:

 `npm i @ionic/storage@2.2.0 --save`